Land Use Planning and Nepa Compliance

-Through the planning process the BLM determines what lands will be available for oil and gas leasing, what lease stipulations will be applied to lease parcels prior to leasing to protect other resource values and what “conditions of approval” will be placed on the applications for permit to drill (APDs) to add additional resource protection.
-The land use planning process, mandated under the Federal Land Policy Management Act (FLPMA), requires extensive collaboration with local, state and tribal governments, the general public, local user groups and various industries on how the Federal lands will be used.
+Through the planning process the BLM determines what lands will be available for oil and gas leasing, what lease stipulations will be applied to lease parcels prior to leasing to protect other resource values and may describe possible “conditions of approval” to be placed on the applications for permit to drill (APDs) for additional resource protection.
+The land use planning process, mandated under the Federal Land Policy Management Act (FLPMA), requires extensive collaboration with local, state and tribal governments, the general public, local user groups and various industries on how the Federal lands will be used and protected during both the landscape level cumulative and site-specific NEPA processes.
+Explore the Council of Environmental Quality (CEQ) website for laws and regulations and Resource Management Planning regulations and terminology.
+Click on the link to learn more about BLM Land Use Planning.
+Click on the link to learn more about BLM NEPA documents.
+To find a proposal and its associated NEPA document use e-planning.

 The EIS determines the site-specific need for various types of impact-limiting or "mitigation" measures.
 These measures can include revegetation to curb erosion and the spread of weeds, placement and color of structures and machinery to reduce visual impacts, buffer zones so as not to impact wildlife habitat, and underground placement of powerlines.
-In addition, many operators routinely use best management practices -- such as remote sensing to monitor well production, which minimizes traffic to the site.
+In addition, many operators routinely use best management practices -- such as remote sensing to monitor well production and flowlines to central processing facilities, which minimizes traffic to wells.

 Site-specific mitigation (environmental protection) measures in the form of “conditions of approval” that are attached to every single permit without exception.
 These are protection measures in addition to lease stipulations.